New Units

 Methods and Applicatons

-Sample preparartion for AFM is a growing area.
+Sample preparation for AFM is a growing area.
 See the AFM page for an example of removing 0.03 micron particles.
 CO2 Snow cleaning removes particle and organic residues and yields cleaner images and less tip artifacts.
 This is due to the removal of stray particles and "nanoscum".
 We think cleaning AFM tips is possible, we did it once and want a manufacturer to assist.
 Recent work on AFM samples strongly suggest that CO2 snow cleaning can remove particles down to 5 nanometers

 One user tried a high purity SFC CO2 cylinder that had a He head space.
 The input pressure was at 1500 psi instead of the ususal 800 psi.
 They claim better cleaning over a larger area.
 A short working distance may give more liquid CO2 on the surface and greater particle and organic cleaning.